NO to Keloid Surgery

-Keloid surgery removal of keloids is an area of great controversy.
-The biggest risk associated with keloid removal is the risk of recurrence after surgery.
-Keloids that re-occur after surgery are often bigger in size and much harder to treat.
+Surgical removal of keloids is an area of great controversy.
+The major risk associated with keloid removal surgery is the risk of recurrence after surgery.
+Also, keloids that re-occur after surgery are often bigger in size and much harder to treat.

 The onset of a keloid is triggered by wounding of the skin.
 In surgically removing a keloid, a much bigger wound is induced by the surgeon.
-This new and larger wound will obviously result from information a much larger keloid.
-Knowing this risk, surgeons almost always recommend some form of treatment after surgery, either in form of steroid injections, or pressure devices, or even harmful radiation therapy.
+This new and larger wound will obviously result in formation of a much larger keloid.
+Knowing this risk, surgeons almost always recommend some form of treatment after surgery, either in form of steroid injections, or pressure devices, or even radiation therapy.

 Best treatment options to remove keloids are: